-223. Assume full responsibility for the design, production and construction of asphalt mixes which incorporate RAP as a component material.
+2. Assume full responsibility for the design, production and construction of asphalt mixes which incorporate RAP as a component material.

-334. Use RAP from a Department approved stockpile or millings from aDepartment project. or RAP that has a Department furnished Pavement Composition Data Sheet.
+3. Use RAP from a Department approved stockpile or millings from a Department project.

-445. Provide stockpiled RAP material that is reasonably consistent in characteristics and contains no aggregate particles which are soft or conglomerates of fines.
+4. Provide stockpiled RAP material that is reasonably consistent in characteristics and contains no aggregate particles which are soft or conglomerates of fines.

-556. Provide RAP material having a minimum average asphalt binder content of 4.0% by weight of RAP.
-As an exception, when using fractionated RAP, the minimum average asphalt binder content for the coarse portion of the RAP shall be 2.5% by weight of the coarse portion of the RAP shall be the portion of the RAP retained on the No. 4 sieve.
+5. Provide RAP material having a minimum average asphalt binder content of 4.0% by weight of RAP.
+As an exception, when using fractionated RAP, the minimum average asphalt binder content for the coarse portion of the RAP shall be 2.5% by weight of the coarse portion of the RAP.
+The coarse portion of the RAP shall be the portion of the RAP retained on the No. 4 sieve.
 The Engineer may sample the stockpiles to verify that this requirement is met.